hsky77/hostray/README.md

 create a minimal runable server project:
    * In command prompt, create a project named hello: `python3 -m hostray create hello`
    * Start the project: `python3 -m hostray start hello`
-   * Open Browser views the response of hello api, [click](http://localhost:8888/hello)
+   * Open Browser views the response of hello api, [http://localhost:8888/hello](http://localhost:8888/hello)
    * To stop server, press **ctrl+c** in the command prompt

 Read [documentation](https://hostray.readthedocs.io/en/latest/) for more information (still updating...)

+## Change log

+* **0.7.3 - Dec 31, 2019**:

+   * Bug Fix:

+      * Arcpath (path in compressed file) might be incorrect when packing projects.
+      * Changing test server port in unittest of **hostray** library to avoid conflict with default port 8888
+      * The 'required' parameter of ConfigValidator classes does not work properly in all cases.

+* **0.7.2 - Dec 8, 2019**:

+   * Initalizing github project.